 - Screen Time Management: Parents can set limits for how long students can spend on TikTok each day.
 Students can also watch short videos, that appear in the app, to encourage them to balance their screen time with offline activities

 - Restricted Mode: Parents can filter mature content.
-The settings can be locked with a password
+Also, set up passwords to lock the settings.

 - Direct Messages: Parents can turn off direct messaging completely or limit who their students can message.
-The Direct Messages for registered accounts under the age of 16 is automatically disabled (effective April 30, 2020)
+The app automatically disables Direct Messages for registered users under the age of 16 (effective April 30, 2020)

 What else can parents do?